 Ensure the devices are connected with the correct USB, USB-C, or Thunderbolt cable.

-For the Apple silicon Mac, Shut down via the main menu, then press and hold the power button till you see "Loading Startup Options."
+For the Apple silicon Mac, Shut Down via the Apple main menu, then press and hold the power button till you see "Loading Startup Options."

-Select Options and press Continue.
-Your Mac should reboot in Recovery Mode.
+Select Options and click Continue.
+Your Mac should reboot in recovery mode.

 Select Utilities > Share Disk.
-Locate the disk you want to share and press Start Sharing.
+Locate the disk you want to share and click Start Sharing.

 On your other device, do the following:

 Open a new Finder window > Network.